nlepagnez/ESI-PublicContent/Documentations/Deployment-MES-OnPremises.md

 To ingest the events logs or log files, you have two options :

 * Use the legacy Agent : This agent will be depreceated in August 2024
-* Use Azure Arc and DCR : Recommanded solution
+* Use Azure Monitor Agent and DCR : Recommanded solution

-## Legacy Agent Deployment
+## Legacy Agent Deployment for Options 1-2-3-4-5-6-7

 This section needs to be be executed only once per server.
 The agent is used to collect Event log like MSExchange Management, Security logs, IIS log files...